 The Hopi Tribal Council along with tribal programs and departments are currently working on solidifying a Hopi Tribe Energy Policy that will include coal, renewable energy, and other mineral development.
-This document could be a guidance document or become a Tribal Ordinance to help with Energy development as well as a guidance document that helps develop natural resources in an environmental way.
+This document could be a guidance document or become a Tribal Ordinance to help with Energy development as well as a guidance document that helps develop natural resources in a sustainable way.
 As stated, the future of Hopi coal may have a steady decline as the fuel choice in the energy market.
 Because of this trend, it seems clear that the closure of NGS may be eminent and Hopi will acutely feel the economic impacts of that closure.
-The next steps will be to work on other energy elements that could over time, diversity Hopi economy, however the location of Hopi along with the limited resources will be a challenge.
-The diversification for other types of energy development will continue to continue the discussion stage as well as continued education for the Tribal departments and programs with the Hopi Tribal Council and the Water and Energy Task Teams.
-Current discussions include planning, education, strategic planning within the Tribal government as well as village communities will be ideal through a committee that will utilize all current and updated planning documents.
-The Hopi Office of Community Planning and Economic Development could help organize and make recommendations for projects and other developments for Hopi.
+The next steps will be to work on other energy projects that over time to diversify the Hopi economy, however the location of Hopi along with the limited resources will be a challenge.
+The diversification for other types of energy development will continue the discussion stage as well as continued education for the Tribal departments and programs with the Hopi Tribal